MonoGame/monogame.github.io/articles/getting_started/3_understanding_the_code.md

+---
+_title: Understanding the Code
+_description: A look at the code that is generated after creating a new project.
+---

 # Understanding the Code

 This tutorial will go over the code that is generated when you start a blank project.